-So, instead of our big honkin’ food processor, we’ve opted to a small one-cup mini food chopper (which even now, we ‘really’ don’t need).
-Instead of our beloved gorgeous KitchenAid mixer, we bought a small hand mixer and well, though we miss our big toaster oven, we’ve resorted to a small 2-slice toaster.
+Instead of our big honkin’ food processor, we’ve opted to a small mini food chopper.
+Instead of our beloved gorgeous KitchenAid, we bought a small compact hand mixer and well, though we miss our big toaster oven, we’ve resorted to a small 2-slice toaster.
 The list goes on and we work with what we can have.

 Since space is so limited to just one drawer for our cookware, we’ve opted for my Magma Induction Safe Nesting Cookware. we found it on Amazon for a little over $150; induction-safe cookware seemingly is a bit more pricy than the regular.
 But we love it!

-These are wonderful and safe to use in lieu of using your propane while hooked up to electricity.
-Now that we have our Heartland Landmark that has induction safe cooktop, we still kept our NuWave Induction Cooktops for cooking messy and greasy foods outside.
-We noticed they went down in price from the $100 each that we paid.
-SCORE!
+These cooktops are wonderful because they’re safe to use in lieu of using your propane while hooked up to electricity.
+Now that we have our Heartland Landmark, we still kept our induction cooktops for cooking messy and greasy foods outside.

-That whole new ‘space prohibited’ mantra kept drilling my mind shortly after ‘moving in’.
-No longer having an array of stainless steel colindars, big stoneware bowls, cute measuring cups and spoons, etc. We had grown to love our silicon/plastic collapsibles.
-There are several companies who manufacture these; Progressive and Squish being our favorites. we admit, we are a touchy-feely shopper, so if we would see something at a camping store that we really thought would be useful, we would then search on Amazon getting it for much less.
+There are several companies who manufacture these; Progressive collapsible products and Squish being our favorites.
+I admit, I’m a touchy-feely shopper, so if we would see something at a camping store that would be useful, I would then search on Amazon getting it for much less.

-Included in our ‘collapsible collection’ are a salad spinner, a very large salad bowl, a mixing bowl, colander, produce washer/keeper, and measuring cups.
+Included in our collapsible kitchen collection are a salad spinner, a very large salad bowl (with lid), a mixing bowl, sink strainer, produce washer/keeper, and even my measuring cups.
 Collapsed, they take very little space and stack nicely or slide in on their sides.
-Oh, did we mention that we also have two collapsible dishpans, dish drying rack and yes, even our laundry basket is collapsible!
-These products below are what we have.
+Oh, did we mention that we also have two collapsible dish pans, dish drying rack and yes, even our laundry basket collapses to store!

 We use herbs and spices like an artist uses multiple hues of paint on their palette.
-We found these awesome stainless, magnetic Ikea Grundtal Spice Tins at Amazon!
-We’ve had other spice tins but never found them large enough to hold my dried herbs and spice essentials.
+We found these awesome stainless, magnetic spice tins that are perfect for RV kitchens!
+We’ve had other spice tins but never found them large enough to hold my dried herbs and spices.
 These are perfect measuring at 3.75″ in diameter and 1.5″ tall.

 Saving the best for last, it is probably our most favorite.
 If ever we were stranded on an island with one electrical outlet, this thing is sailing in a dingy with us to the beach!
-Our Instant Pot IP-DUO60 7-in-1 Multi-Functional Pressure Cooker has replaced my rice cooker, crock pot, roasting pan, big stock pot!
+Our Instant Pot has replaced my rice cooker, crock pot, roasting pan, big stock pot!
 No kidding!!